Skip to Content

 I've applied — what happens next?

-• When you have accepted your offer, you will be sent further information e.g. student funding, joining instructions, induction date
+Once you have accepted your offer, you'll be sent out instructions about student funding, joining instructions and induction date.

 More questions?
 Contact us about this course